ubcecon/computing_and_datascience/weave_sandbox/README.md

 Pkg.checkout("Weave") #Note that this functionality isn't in the published version yet
 ```

-At that point, you can test out the generation by going to this folder on your machine, and
+At that point, you can test out the generation by going to this folder on your machine and using one of the example files
 ```julia
 using Weave #don't worry about deprecation warnings